demirbilek95/SMDS-Homeworks/README.md

 # SMDS-Homeworks
-This repository contains the homeworks of Statistical Methods for Data Science Lecture.
+This repository contains the homeworks and project of Statistical Methods for Data Science Lecture.